Parliamentary.ai

 Overview

 This bill aims to improve the safety and security of UK airspace by introducing stricter regulations for drones.
-It mandates drone registration, marking, and the use of electronic devices to broadcast drone location and identification data, alongside restrictions on drone flights near airports.
+It mandates drone registration, marking, the use of electronic identification devices, and restricts flights near airports.

 Description

-The Drone (Regulation) (No. 2) Bill requires the registration of certain categories of drones, defined by the Secretary of State.
-All registered drones must have a permanent identifying mark applied by the manufacturer, and the manufacturer must ensure the drone is registered with the Civil Aviation Authority (CAA) before sale.
-Operators of registered drones must ensure their drone has a functioning electronic device broadcasting its location, height, and identification.
+The Drone (Regulation) (No. 2) Bill requires the registration of certain categories of drones, as defined by the Secretary of State.
+The Civil Aviation Authority (CAA) will oversee this registration process.
+All registered drones must have a permanent identifying mark.
+Furthermore, drones must be fitted with an electronic device that broadcasts their identification, location, and altitude.

-The bill restricts drone flights within 5 kilometers of an aerodrome unless the drone is flown directly above a building, no higher than 30 meters above the building, the flight has CAA permission, or the operator belongs to a body designated as exempt by the Secretary of State.
+The bill restricts drone flights within 5 kilometers of an aerodrome unless the drone is flown directly above a building, not exceeding 30 meters above the building's highest point, permission is granted by the CAA, or the operator is an exempt body designated by the Secretary of State.

 Enforcement